With this easy-to-follow smoked chicken leg quarters for the pellet grill, you serve them perfectly tasting over and over again.

 There are guidelines for internal temperatures and the doneness temperature for chicken is 165 degrees Fahrenheit.

 Just realize that sometimes the temperature closer to a bone is lower.
-That is why I advise using a handheld thermometer and checking multip parts of the chicken quarter’s temperature.
+That is why I advise using a handheld thermometer and checking multiple parts of the chicken quarter’s temperature.

-I think that most people like to eat chicken quarters because of the combination of white and brown meat on them.
+I think that most people like to eat pellet smoked chicken leg quarters because of the combination of white and brown meat in them.

-This first of all adds more flavor and also prevents them from drying out on the smoker.
+This first of all add more flavor and also prevents them from drying out on the smoker.

-Chicken leg quarters are in many cases very affordable and this makes them the perfect meat to have in the freezer and buy in bulk.
+Chicken leg quarters are in many cases very affordable and regularly on sale in my local supermarket.
+This makes them the perfect chicken meat to have in the freezer and buy in bulk.